istio/istio.io/content/en/docs/setup/install/multicluster/shared-vpn/index.md

 title: Shared control plane (single-network)
 description: Install an Istio mesh across multiple Kubernetes clusters with a shared control plane and VPN connectivity between clusters.
 weight: 5
-keywords: [kubernetes,multi-cluster,federation,vpn]
+keywords: [kubernetes,multicluster,federation,vpn]
 aliases:
     - /docs/setup/kubernetes/multicluster-install/vpn/
     - /docs/setup/kubernetes/install/multicluster/vpn/
     - /docs/setup/kubernetes/install/multicluster/shared-vpn/
 ---

-Follow this guide to install an Istio [multi-cluster service mesh](/docs/concepts/deployment-models/#multiple-clusters) where the Kubernetes cluster services and the applications in each cluster have the capability to expose their internal Kubernetes network to other clusters.
+Follow this guide to install an Istio [multicluster service mesh](/docs/concepts/deployment-models/#multiple-clusters) where the Kubernetes cluster services and the applications in each cluster have the capability to expose their internal Kubernetes network to other clusters.